teabagging/create-reacts/docs/zustand.md

 ## First create a store

 Your store is a hook!
 You can put anything in it: primitives, objects, functions.
-State has to be updated immutably and the `set` function [merges state](./docs/guides/immutable-state-and-merging.md) to help it.
+State has to be updated immutably and the `set` function [merges state]

 ```jsx
 import { create } from 'zustand'